8 Interior Design Tips to Increase Privacy in Your Flat

 Make sure to communicate with your family members or housemates about your office hours and the importance of uninterrupted time during those periods.

 So there you have it—eight fantastic interior design tips to boost the privacy in your flat (plus some helpful tips to enhance the privacy of some specific areas).
-With a little creativity and a few adjustments, you can create a more secluded and intimate space that truly feels like your own personal sanctuary.
+With a little creativity and a few adjustments, you can create a more secluded and intimate interior design that truly feels like your own personal sanctuary.

 Recommended products for this article